For some reason, people have gotten pretty interested in mobile security lately. So let’s talk about a secure messaging

 Remember that strong encryption won’t help if your device or your partner’s device is compromised with malware.
 For example, some kinds of malware are designed to send screenshots of your messages to a remote hacker.
 The best defense is to simply install new software updates for Signal and your device itself.
 These updates usually contain valuable security patches; get them as soon as possible.

 If your phone is ever lost or stolen, thieves can copy and read data off the device, including your encrypted messages.
 Luckily it’s pretty easy to protect your device with disk encryption.
 If you use a modern password-protected iPhone, your device is already encrypted.
-A few Android devices are encrypted by default (the Pixel line, and some phones in the Nexus line).
+A few Android devices are encrypted by default (e.g., the Google Pixel line).
 Android users can enable disk encryption in minutes.

 Signal retains nearly no metadata — who spoke to whom, when, and the length of a call.
 Importantly, however, it’s not designed to prevent live eavesdroppers from capturing metadata.